SamuelSvahn/Samuel/README.md

 🧑 As a person: I am a person who trives by learning new things and mastering them.
 Enjoy being challenged with new things.

+💪 Favourite quote: “The more I know, the more I realize I know nothing.”
+                      - Socrates